 Savannah Wrongful Death Attorneys

 If a family member dies because of negligence, you might be entitled to recover damages.
-Georgia has a two-year statute of limitations for filing a wrongful death suit, so it’s imperative that you contact an experienced attorney as soon as possible.
-Call (912) 234-2334 to discuss your case with one of the wrongful death attorneys at Hasner Law’s Savannah office.
+Georgia has a two-year statute of limitations for filing a wrongful death suit, so it’s imperative that you contact an experienced wrongful death attorney in Savannah as soon as possible.
+Call 678-888-4878 to discuss your case with the lawyers at Hasner Law.

 What Is Wrongful Death?

 A wrongful death occurs when a victim dies as result of negligence or intentional harm by another.
 Georgia law outlines the surviving family members who are entitled to file a wrongful death suit after the loss of a loved one:

 - Parent(s) when no spouse or child is available

 - A personal representative of the estate of the deceased

 A wide array of situations that include negligence or harmful acts may give rise to a wrongful death lawsuit, including:

 - On-the-job accidents such as an accident on a construction site